An Ecosystem-Based Conservation Framework for Oyster Reefs

 Decision support tool, Ecosystem models, pollution/contaminant management

-This project will result in a management and forecast system that allows resource managers to explore tradeoffs from restoration strategies as well as examine and optimize various riverine inflows.
+This project resulted in a management and forecast system that allows resource managers to explore tradeoffs from restoration strategies as well as examine and optimize various riverine inflows.

 Freshwater Inflow Decision Tool